-Table 2.1: Factors affecting Safety Performance in International Literature
+Table 2.1: Factors affecting Safety Performance in International LiteratureLiteratureFactors affecting Safety Performance

-Literature Factors affecting Safety Performance Jaselskis, et al. > Upper management support.
-(1996) Time devoted to safety issues for the company safety coordinator. , Number of informal safety inspections made by the company safety coordinator. ➤ Meetings with the field safety representatives and craft workers.
+Jaselskis, et al. Upper management support.
+(1996) \succ Time devoted to safety issues for the company safety coordinator.
+Number of informal safety inspections made by the company safety coordinator.
+Meetings with the field safety representatives and craft workers.
 Length and detail of the company safety program.
 Safety training for new foremen and safety coordinators.
 Specialty contractor safety management.
-Company safety expenditures.
-Increased project manager experience level. ➤ More supportive upper management attitude towards safety.
-Reduced project team turnover (team stability). ➤ Increased time devoted to safety for the project safety representative. ➤ More formal meetings with supervisors and specialty contractors. ➤ More informal safety meetings with supervisors.
-A greater number of informal site safety inspections. ➤ Increased budget allocation to safety awards.
-Sawacha, et al. ➤ Management talks on safety.
+Company safety expenditures. ➢ Increased project manager experience level.
+More supportive upper management attitude towards safety.
+Reduced project team turnover (team stability).
+Increased time devoted to safety for the project safety representative. ➤ More formal meetings with supervisors and specialty contractors.
+More informal safety meetings with supervisors.
+A greater number of informal site safety inspections.
+Increased budget allocation to safety awards.
+Sawacha, et al. Management talks on safety.
 (1999) Provision of safety booklets.
 Provision of safety equipment.
 Providing safety environment.
 Appointing a trained safety representative on site.
 Hinze and Minimizing worker turnover.
-Gambatese > Implementing employee drug testing with various factors (2003) initiating the testing.
-Training with the assistance of contractor associations. ➤ Growth in company size.
+Gambatese Implementing employee drug testing with various factors initiating (2003) the testing.
+Training with the assistance of contractor associations. ➢ Growth in company size.
 Fang, et al. Frequency of a crew's receiving safety inspection.
 (2004a) Frequency of a foreman's presence in safety meeting.
-13 Frequency of a foreman's reporting safety related matters to manager.
-Frequency of a foreman's announcing safety related matters to workers.
-Frequency of a foreman's correcting workers' unsafe actions.
+Frequency of a foreman's reporting safety related matters to - manager.
+Z Frequency of a foreman's announcing safety related matters to workers.
+(B Frequency of a foreman's correcting workers" unsafe actions.
 Frequency of a worker's smoking on the site.
-Frequency of a worker's breaking safety regulations. ➤ Hours of safety education per year a worker receives. ➤ Frequency of a worker's partners reminding him of personal safety.
-Frequency of a crew's receiving notices of hazard removal.
-Frequency of a crew's breaking safety regulations.
-Trequency of a crew is oreaking surety regulations.
+Frequency of a worker's breaking safety regulations.
+Hours of safety education per year a worker receives.
+Frequency of a worker's partners reminding him of personal safety.
+Frequency of a crew"s receiving notices of hazard removal.
+Frequency of a crew"s breaking safety regulations.